Shaswatkr19/PinGMe/readme.md

-# 🚀 PingMe – Real-Time Chat Backend
+# 🚀 PingMe – Chat Application

+PingMe is a **real time chat application** inspired by modern messaging platforms like **WhatsApp and Instagram DMs**.

-PingMe is a **real-time chat backend** built using **Django, Django REST Framework, and Django Channels**.
+The project is being developed with a **backend-first approach**, focusing initially on building a **scalable, secure, and real-time messaging backend** using **Django, Django REST Framework, and Django Channels**.

-This project focuses on building a **scalable, secure, and production-ready chat system** similar to WhatsApp / Instagram DM, starting from backend fundamentals.
+A modern frontend (React / Next.js) will be integrated in upcoming phases.

+PingMe is designed as a **learning-driven yet production-oriented project**, aiming to cover real world system design, authentication, WebSockets, and async backend patterns.

 ---